 Q: How do you define "county employee or official"

-A: Any elected commissioner and all other elected or appointed officials and all employees who are currently on the payroll of a county; in other words, the county writes their paycheck.
+A: Any elected commissioner and all other elected or appointed officials and all employees who are currently on the payroll of a county; in other words, if the county writes their paycheck, or pays it indirectly by funding the employer, such as a health district.

 Q: Does this include part-time employees?